 Medicaid's Attempt to Ensure the Healthy Spouse Has Enough Income: The MMMNA

 In exceptional circumstances, community spouses may seek an increase in their MMMNAs either by appealing to the state Medicaid agency or by obtaining a court order of spousal support.
-Your elder law attorney can explain these options to you.
+Contact your attorney to find out about these options.

 Contact your attorney for help applying for Medicaid.
 To find an attorney near you, click here.